College disciplinary process

 Formal rules of evidence used in a court of law are not applicable to the college disciplinary process.
 The college process will consider all information or statements of value, and this may occasionally include hearsay or anonymous reports.
 The responding student has the right to hear and respond to all information that may be utilized for a decision.

-Students may select any member of the Calvin College community (current faculty, staff or student) to serve as an advisor during the resolution meeting.
+Students may select any member of the Calvin University community (current faculty, staff or student) to serve as an advisor during the resolution meeting.
 The faculty, staff or student serving as the advisor cannot directly address the proceeding, but may advise the student during and after the meeting or hearing.

 Resolution Meetings and Hearings

 Trained college hearing officers will conduct the meeting in a manner that is according to college policy and protocol and is also thorough and respectful.
 Family members and attorneys are not present during these meetings or hearings.